The advantages of podcasts? Let’s take a closer look at podcasts, including what they are, how they work and how they can be used as a marketing tool.

 According to Apple podcasts they offer 500,000 active podcasts.
 Their content includes more than 100 languages.

 Podcasting is now serious business, and for some bloggers, the traffic from search engines like iTunes is catching up to the likes of Google.
-Trading your regular written content with an audio podcast show can be a very smart idea.
+Supplementing your regular written content with an audio podcast show can be a very smart idea.

 What Are Podcasts?

-So, what are podcasts and how can they benefit you?
+So: what are podcasts and how can they benefit you?